abikesa/ukb-009/README.md

 # Ukusoma Spiral: Signal Noise Toolkit

-This app renders the Five-Glyph cosmology into a symbolic and functional interface.
+This app was supposed to render the Five-Glyph cosmology into a symbolic and functional interface.
+But that job was taken by `ukb-010`.
+While it leaves us with an orphan in `ukb-009`, lets see what emerges.
+For now it will be a repo for `py-setup.sh`.

 ## Layers